mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 feeding on the carcasses of their parents.
 Growing and undergoing four moults the creatures crawl out of the seaweed and change into grubs.
-These grubs are the favourite food, not just of Scanian chef's, but also of the bhari snail and the 85 metre long grag fish.
+These grubs are the favorite food, not just of Scanian chef's, but also of the bhari snail and the 85 meter long grag fish.
 Almost 80% of the grubs fail to survive this period of their existence.
 After 3 months they crawl up to the underside of the fern and enter the chrysalis stage.